jomalley2112/controller_scaffolding/README.md

 		* Requires jquery and jquery_ujs in application.js
 	* Stylesheets
 		* Installs controller_scaffolding.css.scss if either extended index navigation or extended form  submission are selected

+TODO: Add optional search and optional sort functionality for index pages
+TODO: Allow --all-rest-actions option in generator so they don't all need to be indivudually listed

 This project uses MIT-LICENSE.